asma203/loans_best_classifer/README.md

 # The Best Classifier Project

-In this project I have load a historical dataset from previous loan applications, clean the data, and apply different classification algorithm on the data.
-I used the following algorithms to build the models:
+This project is loans dataset from, the purpose is to analyse and clean the data, then apply different classifcation with the following:

     k-Nearest Neighbour
     Decision Tree